EricWiener/oyez-crawler/README.md

 The file names are the title of the transcript with all spaces replaced with underscores.
 This was done to avoid conflicts with hyphens that occurred in the titles originally.

 You can also optionally specify the start and end years that you want to scrape to.
 The start year defaults to whatever the current year is.
 The end year defaults to 1956 (see above explanation).
+It is also possible to specify the default timeout value for requests (set the value to `0` for unlimited timeouts).

 The files are saved in JSON in the form:
 ```javascript